Skip to main content

 • Improved debugging tools

-• developer menu ui
+• developer menu UI

 • npx expo-doctor

-• command line tool used to diagnose issues in your Expo project
+• Command line tool used to diagnose issues in your Expo project

 • npx expo install package-name